diegomendezp/Ironhack-lectures-v3/content/module2/01-Week 1/new remote/Day 1/00 - MongoDB Intro.md

 ### `ObjectId` type

-- `ObjectIDd is a MongoDB type used to identify documents in a collection uniquely.
+- `ObjectId` is a MongoDB type used to identify documents in a collection uniquely.
 - MongoDB will create them automatically for us.
 - When we create a document in MongoDB it automatically creates a key `_id` for the document.
 - This is a unique `_id` key under which the document is stored.